 You will also need some urad and chana dal to make it.
 Add the dal in the oil and let them turn golden brown before adding other ingredients.

-If you like, you can freeze the chutney in individual portions and thaw it at room temperature and heat it in microwave before using.
+If you like, you can freeze the chutney in individual portions in freezer safe containers and thaw it at room temperature and heat it in the microwave or pan before using it.

 Tomato Chutney Recipe